Annabel's: Design and decor

 The interiors of Annabel's at No. 46 were created by Martin Brudnizki's design studio.
 He had previously created interiors for Caring's Sexy Fish and 34 Mayfair restaurants and updated the interior of The Ivy.
 Brudnizki was inspired by Caring's "quintessentially British" love of dogs and gardens and modelled the interior design around "animals and gardens, flora and fauna".
 The interior design of Annabel's is noted for its maximalism.
 In an article for Vogue about Annabel's reopening Plum Sykes wrote that "For a tiny elite, this is the London aesthetic of now—out-and-out gilt-trimmed maximalism" and that "a Birley inspired joie de vivre has exploded into the decor".
-Brudnizki said that he wanted to create " ... a home within a town house that was fresh for the greatest party of the season ...
-You can wear all your jewellery, your evening bag, your fur stole ... its party time when you walk in".
-In his book More More More, Lawrence Llewellyn Bowen wrote that people were "gobsmacked" at the new Annabel's because "What was once a Sloane safe space with politically dodgy, days-of-the Raj print chintz was now decked out like a tart's boudoir ...
-It was as if a museum of bad taste and interior design cliches had been gloriously and unrepentantly gussied up into a blancmange of high-kicking snogtastic naughtiness" but concluded that "it was, and remains, an enormous success".
+Brudnizki said that he wanted to create "a home within a town house that was fresh for the greatest party of the season".
+In his book More More More, Lawrence Llewellyn Bowen wrote that people were "gobsmacked" at the new Annabel's: "What was once a Sloane safe space with politically dodgy, days-of-the Raj print chintz was now decked out like a tart's boudoir.… It was as if a museum of bad taste and interior design cliches had been gloriously and unrepentantly gussied up into a blancmange of high-kicking snogtastic naughtiness"; nevertheless he concluded that "it was, and remains, an enormous success".

 The entrance hall is notably more minimalist in its design in comparison with the other rooms of the club.
 Brudnizki has likened the aesthetic effect of it to a palate cleanser.
-It is dominated by a grand staircase and two candelabras and features richly decorated plasterwork of fruit and flowers.
+It is dominated by a grand staircase, two candelabras, and richly decorated plasterwork of fruit and flowers.
 The candelabras were made by Baccarat in 1915 for the Russian emperor Nicholas II and were formerly owned by Warner Bros. film studio.
 They appeared in the films A Star Is Born (1954) and Paris When It Sizzles (1964).
 In the entrance hall of the club hangs the 1937 painting Girl with a Red Beret and Pompom by Pablo Picasso of his lover Marie-Thérèse Walter.
 The painting was renamed 'Annabel' by the club's staff.
 A unicorn suspended from a hot air balloon hangs in the centre of the staircase.